- All pets can get fleas

 - Vacuum daily – the vibrations will encourage pupae to hatch

-- Treat all dogs in the house
+- Treat all other cats in the household

 There will still be indestructible pupae in the environment which will have to be allowed to emerge before they can be killed.
 This means that one treatment will not be enough.
 Do not drop your guard – treatment needs to be continued all year round.